Best Sony E-Mount Prime Lens Under $800

 Reviewed April 2026 · Independently tested by our editorial team

-See Today’s Price → Read full review ↓All-metal construction and manual aperture ring feel incredibly premium.
+See Today’s Price → Read full review ↓Premium all-metal construction and manual aperture ring feel expensive.

-Shop This Deal → Read full review ↓Massive savings with sharpness that rivals lenses twice the price.
+Shop This Deal → Read full review ↓Incredible sharpness that rivals lenses double its actual price tag.

 Grab It on Amazon → Read full review ↓Disclosure: This page contains affiliate links.
 As an Amazon Associate affiliate, we earn a small commission from qualifying purchases at no extra cost to you.